Authorized Gopher Tortoise Agent

 Use of an authorized agent is required for:

 - all off-site relocation projects, regardless of capture method;

-- on-site relocation projects that involve the relocation of more than five gopher tortoises (10 burrows);
+- on-site relocation projects that involve the relocation of more than 10 burrows.

 - on-site relocation projects that involve any method of capture other than bucket trapping, live trapping, or hand shovel excavation.

 Authorized Agent permits will not allow relocation of tortoises except when accompanied by a FWC relocation permit such as a 10 or Fewer Burrows permit, a Conservation permit, a Temporary Exclusion permit.
 Authorized agent permits are not issued for scientific collection or research on gopher tortoises.

 Authorized agents must be well qualified to perform the gopher tortoise conservation actions for which they are requesting permission.
 Agents will likely be the first point of contact many citizens have when they are advised that gopher tortoises are protected.
 Agents must accurately represent FWC policies, guidelines, and rules to the general public and specifically to their clients.
 As a benefit of receiving this permit, agents will have access to a streamlined online permitting process for certain gopher tortoise permit approvals.
 Please refer to the FWC gopher tortoise permitting guidelines (1MB) for specifics on the experience required to qualify for an authorized gopher tortoise agent permit.